 Patients enjoy single or 2-patient rooms which include new equipment and fixturing, and have access to specialized equipment, such as patient lift apparatuses, which reduce risks of hospital-acquired pressure injuries and frequent falls.

-As experts in hospital redevelopment and renovations, Compass has unique insight into the day-to-day operations of health care spaces and was able to proactively apply this experience throughout this complex project.
+As experts in hospital redevelopment and renovations, Compass has unique insights into the day-to-day operations of healthcare spaces and was able to proactively apply this experience throughout this complex project.
 This ensured construction was successfully completed within the required Fast-Tracked schedule.

 The HRH Operations Team was able to successfully facilitate a phased move-in of staff and patients from the various hospitals occupying their respective floors.
 With strong support from the Ontario Ministry of Health and Long-Term Care as well as Ontario Health (of which the former TC-LHIN is now a part of) this RCC provides an expanded level of support and services available to ALC clients.